-Set the runAllManagedModulesForAllRequests attribute to true for the opening tag of the <modules> element:
+- Add the following attribute to the section's <modules> element:

 Handling general errors

-Kentico is a standard ASP.NET application, so you can configure the handling of all types of errors and exceptions via the <customErrors> element under the <system.web> section of your web.config file.
-See the customErrors MSDN article for more information.
+Kentico CMS is a standard ASP.NET application, so you can configure the handling of all types of errors and exceptions by adding the <httpErrors> element into the <system.webServer> section of your web.config file:

-- You need to enter the HTTP response code of the given error into the statusCode attribute and the URL of the appropriate error page as the redirect value.
+- You need to enter the HTTP response code of the given error into the statusCode attribute and the URL of the appropriate error page as the path value.

-- It is recommended to add general error pages directly into your web project as .aspx files, for example under the CMSMessages folder.
+- It is recommended to add general error pages directly into your web project as .aspx files, e.g. under the CMSMessages folder.
 For pages placed in your web project, set the responseMode attribute of the corresponding <error> elements to ExecuteURL.

 - You can define the content of the error page to match your specific requirements.

-- Keep in mind that your custom error pages should always return the appropriate HTTPResponse status code.
+- Keep in mind that error pages should always return the appropriate HTTPResponse status code.

-Set custom error messages as described in this procedure before deploying your website and going live.
-Also, remember to disable debugging and tracing for your ASP.NET application.
+Do not forget to set custom error messages as described in this procedure before deploying your website and going live.
+Also, remember to Web.config file settings..
+See